Sumile-leo/Sydney-Cinema-Booking-System/README.md

 This project acknowledges the use of AI assistance in its development:

-- **Frontend Pages & README**: The HTML templates, CSS styling, and README documentation were generated with the assistance of ChatGPT.
+- **CSS Styling**: CSS styles and visual enhancements were refined with ChatGPT assistance.
-- **Python Business Logic**: All Python backend code including routes, services, database functions, and models were written by the author (Zhou Li).
+- **All Other Code**: All Python backend code including Flask routes, services, database functions, models, and business logic were written by the author (Zhou Li).
 - **Database Schema**: Designed by the author.
+- **Web Framework**: Implemented by the author.

 For any inquiries or questions, please contact the author via email.